 They appear to have been made using a cast, though all have slight variations.
 Whether made by a local funeral home or an individual, the monuments have at least one vernacular element: the handwritten identifications of the decedents.
 While some appear to be distinct, it’s more likely the effect of nearly a century of exposure to the elements.

 A review of active black funeral homes in Camden County in the 1930s might be a clue as to their history.
-Chrissy Chapman has documented these amazing memorials, as well, and has located at least one more, in a plantation cemetery, which we hope to explore after hunting season.
+Chrissy Chapman has documented these amazing memorials, as well, and has located at least one more, in a plantation cemetery, which we hope to explore in the future.
 Chrissy’s photographs, made a few years ago, reveal a possible maker’s name, which I hope to share later.

 It is my hope that by preserving these places photographically, they will be of some use to historians and genealogists in the future.
 It seems certain that they will all be unreadable within the next decade or so but they should be added to the growing list of important African-American vernacular landmarks in Georgia and celebrated as such.